Gallathea: Modern productions

 The first modern professional revival was in 1905 in Regent's Park, London, in a full production performed by the Idyllic Players by the lake in the Botanic Gardens, directed by Patrick Kirwan.

+There was a production of the play in the gardens of the Shakespeare Institute at Stratford-Upon-Avon, England, in the summer of 1994.
+The production was videotaped, and the tape is in the Institute Library.

 One of the first recorded productions in the 20th Century was directed by Ivan Fuller at Augustana College in Sioux Falls, SD in 1998.
 The production sparked a 2003 paper "Everything Old is New Again: The Elizabethan and the Contemporary Appeal in Lyly's Gallathea" which was presented at the Shakespeare Association of America Conference, Victoria, BC.

 A production directed by Brett Sullivan Santry, was performed by the students of Stuart Hall School of Staunton, Virginia.
 When he directed the play, he was an MLitt/MFA graduate student in Shakespeare and Renaissance Literature in Performance at Mary Baldwin College.
 It ran from 2 to 5 February 2007.

 A staged reading of Gallathea was presented in May 2007 by Primavera Productions at the King's Head Theatre in London.
-The reading feature Mary Nighy as Phillida and was directed by Tom Littler.
+The reading featured Mary Nighy as Phillida and was directed by Tom Littler.

 An all-female production of Gallathea was performed by the Uncut Pages Theater Company from 26 to 29 July 2007 as part of Washington D.C.'s Capitol Fringe Festival.

 In 2008, Kidbrooke School revived Galatea with an all-boys cast.
 Performed in The Painted Hall in the Old Royal Naval College, Galatea had not been seen in Greenwich since playwright John Lyly gave his new play to the boys of St Paul's to perform at court in front of Elizabeth I on New Year's Day 1588, in Greenwich Palace.

 An experimental performance was staged by Peter Lichtenfels in November 2010 at the University of California, Davis.
 The show featured a bare set, audience participation, and video projection.